-To insert a control into the form, drag the control from the tool box and drop it into the form.
-You can customise it according to your needs.
+To insert a control into the form, drag the control from the toolbox and drop it into the form.
+You can customize it according to your needs.
 For example, you can reposition and resize it.
-Let’s examine a few examples that involved Button, Label, TextBox, ListBox and PictureBox.
-You don’t have to worry so much about the code yet because we will explain the programme syntaxes as you progress to later lessons.
+Let’s examine a few examples that involved the Button, Label, TextBox, ListBox and PictureBox.
+You don’t have to worry so much about the code yet because we will explain the program syntaxes as you progress to later lessons.
 When you click on the Toolbox tab, the common controls Toolbox will appear.

-2.1 Creating your first VB2010 programme
+2.1 Creating your first VB2010 program

 There you are, you have created your first Visual Basic 2010 program.